elixir-ecto/ecto/guides/howtos/Replicas and dynamic repositories.md

 assert Repo.replica().get!(User, user.id)
 ```

 That's because `Repo.insert!` will write to one database connection and the repository returned by `Repo.replica()` will perform the read in another connection.
-Since the write is done in transaction, its contents won't be available to other connections until the transaction commits, which will never happen for test connections.
+Since the write is done in a transaction, its contents won't be available to other connections until the transaction commits, which will never happen for test connections.

 There are two options to tackle this problem: one is to change replicas and the other is to use dynamic repos.